North Cape May, New Jersey: Parks and recreation

-North Cape May has the Lower Township municipal pool.
+North Cape May is the site of the Lower Township municipal pool.

 Education

 As with other parts of Lower Township, it is served by Lower Township School District for primary grades and Lower Cape May Regional School District for secondary grades.

 David C. Douglass Memorial Elementary School (Pre-Kindergarten and Kindergarten) is in Villas CDP.
-The other three elementary schools are in Cold Spring: Carl T. Mitnick (grades 1-2), Maud Abrams (grades 3-4), and Sandman Consolidated (grades 5-6).
+The other three elementary schools are in Cold Spring: Carl T. Mitnick (grades 1–2), Maud Abrams (grades 3–4), and Sandman Consolidated (grades 5–6).
 The LCMR schools (Richard Teitelman Middle and Lower Cape May Regional High School) are in the Erma area.

 Students are also eligible to attend Cape May County Technical High School in Cape May Court House, which serves students from the entire county in its comprehensive and vocational programs, which are offered without charge to students who are county residents.
 Special needs students may be referred to Cape May County Special Services School District in Cape May Court House.

 South Cape Christian Academy, a private Christian school, opened sometime after 1976, and was located in a campus with a North Cape May postal address; as of 2010 it was outside of the North Cape May CDP.
 Circa 1990 it merged into Cape Christian Academy, which is now in a consolidated campus in Middle Township, with a Cape May Court House postal address and located in the CMCH CDP.
 Richard Degener of the Press of Atlantic City described the consolidated campus as being in Burleigh.

 The nearest private Catholic school serving North Cape May is Wildwood Catholic Academy (PreK-12) in North Wildwood, which the Roman Catholic Diocese of Camden has under its supervision.
 Previously the area Catholic school was Our Lady Star of the Sea School in Cape May, which served as the parish school for St. John of God Church in North Cape May.
 In 2010 Our Lady Star of the Sea merged into Cape Trinity Regional School (PreK – 8) in North Wildwood.
 That school in turn merged into Wildwood Catholic Academy in 2020.

+Religion

+St. John Neumann Catholic Parish, of the Roman Catholic Diocese of Camden has its primary worship site in North Cape May.
+Previously it was a standalone church, St. John of God Church.
+In 2008 the diocese announced that it would merge with St. Raymond Church of Villas, and the merger occurred in 2010.